East African Community Medicines Regulatory Harmonization (EAC-MRH) Programme

-- Several joint GMP inspections have been performed.
+- Performed joint GMP inspections

 For more detailed requirements Applicants should refer to the EAC Guidelines on Procedural Aspects for Applications for Marketing Authorization of Pharmaceutical Products.
-The guidelines can be accessed through our website or at www.mrh.eac.int
+The guidelines can be accessed through our website

-For the list of products jointly assessed and registered through EAC – MRH Programme Click here
+For the list of products jointly assessed and registered through EAC – MRH Programme click here